 The first two weeks of term in September aim to deliver a comprehensive induction period for students, enabling them to make the transition from primary school student to secondary school learner.
 During this period the students follow an adapted timetable to cover the basic expectations we have of Charles Darwin School students.
-Testing across a range of subjects, study skills and guest speakers all feature as part of the induction.
+Testing across a range of subjects, study skills and assisted movement from lesson to lesson all feature as part of the induction.
 Orientation, classroom entry, movement between classrooms, organisation of student planners and exercise books are some of the expectations covered by staff and prefect students.
-Visitors to school include Transport for London (covering safe independent travel) and the police who highlight the importance of the safe use of Social Media and the internet.
 Time is also taken to induct students with acceptable and efficient use of our extensive ICT provision, so that students are able to access and submit school work remotely.